 Data From Sensors: Traffic Congestion For Smart Cities And Setting Insurance Premiums

 Cars contain about 50 or more sensors accumulating data like speed, emissions, fuel consumption, and security.
-Leading automotive players are using predictive analytics and collaborate with the government to predict and identify high traffic congestion zones based on data collected from automobiles for town planning and building smart cities.
+Leading automotive players are using predictive analytics and collaborating with the government to predict and identify high-traffic congestion zones based on data collected from automobiles for town planning and building smart cities.

 Telematics is enabling automotive manufacturers, sellers, and insurers to gather information from GPS, satellites, and cell phone data and usage patterns.
 OEMs (Original Equipment Manufacturers) collect their customers’ data even after a sale is complete.